 Policies to the Rescue!

-If your school has a strong Selection and Reconsideration Policy–and you’ve read it thoroughly–you’ll know exactly what to do.
+If your school or district has a strong Selection and Reconsideration Policy–and you’ve read it thoroughly–you’ll know exactly what to do.
 But if you have no idea what the policy is–or if your school even has a policy–you are probably left standing there, flustered and uncomfortable and trying to decide what you can say to this parent.

 How can I help you?